section-engineering-education/engineering-education/content/articles/build-a-twitch-chatbot-in-nodejs/index.md

 ![Chatbot](/engineering-education/build-a-twitch-chatbot-in-nodejs/chatbot.png)

 A `Chat-Bot` is an application with the capability to conduct online chat via text messages, speech, or even videos.
-It can have preset conversations input and their expected outputs or can use AI to create new depending on the matters.
-Most are not autonomous hence a human being is always close in case of any issues in which it won't understand.
+It can have preset conversations inputted and their expected outputted.
+They can also use AI to create new conversation depending on the context.
+Most are not autonomous therefore a human being is always closeby in case of any issues in which it doesn't understand.

 Even though these chatbots have not become fully autonomous, improvements are made each day to push them near to perfection.
-So, who knows, if they would be used in more places as "Customer service" than humans?!

 The services of chatbots have been integrated into many different places.
 Two such places are in the gaming and streaming services.
-These have made the sites interactive hence higher audiences.
+These have made the sites interactive and have seen higher audiences.

 ### Advantages of chatbots
-- Can handle multiple clients at ease once deployed compared to the number of clients a human can handle
+- Can handle multiple clients with ease once deployed, compared to the number of clients a human can handle.
-- Since they are taught some main functionalities, inputs, and outputs, they provide quick repetitive answers without getting bored or tiresome
+- Since they are taught some main functionalities, inputs, and outputs, they provide quick repetitive answers without getting bored or tired.
 - Provide answers to Frequently Asked Questions (FAQs) consistently to all customers.
 This prevents any discrimination.
-- It is cheap to run
+- It is cheap to run.
-- Easy to deploy
+- Easy to deploy.
-- Can always be online hence prevented offtime and downtime to users.
+- They can always be online, which prevents offtime and downtime to users.

-Since they can be run continuously on servers, e.g. Node.js servers like those at [Section.io](https://www.section.io).
-These servers run 24/7, hence any time one goes online in a live stream, it will always be found online.
-This promotes the availability of the program.
+Since they can be run continuously on servers, e.g. Node.js servers like those at [Section.io](https://www.section.io/modules/nodejs-edge-hosting/).
+These servers can run 24/7, and any time a user goes online on a live stream, it can always be found online.
+This promotes higher availability of the program.

 ### Disadvantages of chatbots
-Though they have some interesting and quite reasonable features, they also have another face of the coin.
+Though they have some interesting and quite reasonable features, they also have another face to the coin.

 These include:

-- Chatbots need a lot of maintenance due to the addition of more features for them to have a competitive advantage.
-They also need to coup with unanswered questions from customers.
+- Chatbots need a lot of maintenance due to the continuous addition of more features for them to have a competitive advantage.
+They also need to be able coup with unanswered questions from customers.
 - They cannot recognize the client's emotions such as relief or anger.
 This prevents them from fully capturing the user feedback after the service or before.
 Their reliance on feedback forms makes them limited.
-- The need for a human to supervise or be there has to be a backup, which is expensive.
+- The need for a human to supervise or be as a backup, which can be expensive.
 - System failures may result in crucial services being limited.

-### What is Twitch API?
+### What is the Twitch API?
 This is the API used to access the TWITCH systems and develop new integrations.
 It is free of charge.
-You can access it using Script tags or as a module in Node.
+You can access it using Script tags or as a module in Node.js.

 In Node.js, we use the [tmi.js](https://github.com/tmijs/tmi.js) library.

-To accomplish our goal, we shall do the following steps:
+To accomplish our goal, we will do the following:
 - Create a Twitch account and set up a Twitch channel.
-- Create a demo stream
+- Create a demo stream.
 - Obtain Bot OAuth key.
 This will be used to allow the bot to access our channel.
-- Create a simple Twitch chatting bot and connect it to our stream
+- Create a simple Twitch chat bot and connect it to our stream.
-- Test our bot
+- Test our bot.

 ### Create and set up a Twitch account and channel
 Visit [www.twitch.tv] to create a new user account.
 You can finish setting up additional details such as Bio, Profile picture, and Profile Banner in the Settings.